 NM Areas Reviewed Findings Recommendations The facility has a HIV Lead Clinician to carry out responsibilities as required.
-The facility has policies and procedures to facilitate HIV testing.
+X The facility has policies and procedures to facilitate HIV testing.
+Facility policies did not require HIV testing as part of routine medical care for patients.
+4. We recommended that the Facility Director develops policies and procedures that facilitate human immunodeficiency virus testing as part of routine medical care for patients.
 The facility had developed policies and procedures that include requirements for the communication of HIV test results.
 Written patient educational materials utilized prior to or at the time of consent for HIV testing include all required elements.
 X Clinicians provided HIV testing as part of routine medical care for patients.
-Clinicians did not provide HIV testing to 8 of 35 (23 percent) patients.
+Clinicians did not provide HIV testing to 10 of 37 patients (27 percent).
 5. We recommended that clinicians provide human immunodeficiency virus testing as part of routine medical care for patients and that compliance is monitored.
 X When HIV testing occurred, clinicians consistently documented informed consent.
-Clinicians did not document informed consent for HIV testing for 6 of 13 patients.
+Clinicians did not document informed consent for HIV testing for 2 of 12 patients.
 6. We recommended that clinicians consistently document informed consent for human immunodeficiency virus testing and that compliance is monitored.
 The facility complied with additional elements as required by local policy.